 Remove the set screw in the collet key access hole located on the spindle and then remove the old collet key from the face of the spindle with a 3mm Allen wrench.
 Replace the collet key with Hardinge P/N CJ-000028416C only using pipe sealant or thread Loctite #242 when installing.
-Screw the collet key into the spindle until it begins to protrude into the inside diameter of the spindle and turn until the flat on the bottom of the key is parallel to the spindle centerline.
+Screw the collet key into the spindle until it begins to protrude into the inside diameter of the spindle and turn until flat on bottom of key is parallel to spindle centerline.
 Place a new Hardinge collet into the spindle to test if key depth is adequate.
 Remove collet and adjust key until a proper fit is achieved.